 This is Reza,

-The recipe arrived immediately and we begin to search for a goat skin to be freshly obtained from the animal.
+The recipe for the process arrived immediately and we begin to search for a goat skin to be freshly obtained from the animal.
 In the following days the telephone rang and it was Reza on the other side.
-He said that his mother told him “it is difficult for your friend in Istanbul to make it but it is easy for us, let us make two for him and you will send him these water skins as present for his new job.”
+He said that his mother told him “it is difficult for your friend in Istanbul to make it but it is easy for us, let us make two for him and you will send him these water skins as a present for his new job.”

 (Aytaç, my friend from Van)